HerixH/basestyle/SMART_CONTRACT_SETUP.md

 # Smart Contract Implementation Guide

-This guide will help you deploy and integrate the NFT smart contract for Baselifytle.
+This guide will help you deploy and integrate the NFT smart contract for Baselifestyle.

 ## 📋 Prerequisites